Since 2018

 Then in 2024, we organized in 15 countries and something symbolic happened.
 We moved the official date of Neurodiversity Pride Day to June 16, to support our friends at Autistic Pride Day.
 This wasn’t just a calendar shift.
 It was a unifying gesture—one that says, we’re stronger when we stand together.

-And now?
-2025 marks our 8th year, with a full week of global events from June 10–17, culminating in the big celebration on June 16.
+2025 marked our 8th year, with a full week of global events from June 10–17, culminating in the big celebration on June 16.
 From workshops to art shows, from quiet spaces for reflection to wild moments of unfiltered joy—we’re creating space for every kind of neurodivergent pride.

 Meet the Team